 Before we dive into the reason why divergence and convergence is a vital tool, let us first explain what it means.

 Price action always gives the most up to date information.
 The interpretation of price is an art and not an easy task.
-Adding a method to support one’s strategy, and an analysis which has more predictive value, could be very useful.
+Adding a method to support one’s strategy, and an analysis that has more predictive value could be very useful.

 Divergence-convergence can only be evaluated when the price has either formed: